The City of London Academy Islington

 At about this time as part of the Army recruitment for the Boer War the Londoners enlisting in the City Imperial Volunteers were all granted the Freedom of the City of London.
 The subsequent loss of life in South Africa gave a strong supply of new orphans.
 Unfortunately this period also saw increasing urbanisation of Brixton, indeed industrialisation, resulting in much pollution and illness amongst the pupils and staff.
 The search was initiated for a new school site.

 In 1914 the school’s fourth Headmaster was appointed before the outbreak of the First World War and he continued for 31 years, finally retiring in 1945 after the end of the Second World War.
-He oversaw vast change leading to the rise of the present school, including the relocation to Ashtead, Surrey in 1926, the renaming to the current title, of The City of London Freemen’s School and, as a schoolboy, the young Joe Byllam-Barnes, Citizen and Fletcher (also PM Upholder).
+He oversaw vast change leading to the rise of the present school, including the relocation to Ashtead, Surrey in 1926, the renaming to the current title, of The City of London Freemen’s School.

-The school flourishes with over 900 pupils aged between 7 and 18 all running around in the 57 acre Ashtead Park site and in its latest ISI inspection (2015) achieved a top rating of “Excellent”.
-Each year the Master Fletcher is invited to attend Prize Day in the company of other livery Masters and, frequently, the Lord Mayor.
-The Company currently gives 2 prizes in the Junior School.
-However, it is with some pleasure that we record that it was a pupil from the City of London Freemen’s School who won the Fletchers’ prize for the best essay on the subject of Agincourt in 2015, the 600th anniversary of the battle – where, if we need to complete the circle, one of Joe Byllam-Barnes’ ancestors fought.
+The school flourishes with over 900 pupils aged between 7 and 18 all running around in the 57 acre Ashtead Park site.
+Each year the Master Fletcher is invited to attend Prize Day in the company of other Livery Masters and, frequently, the Lord Mayor.
+The Worshipful Company of Fletchers currently gives two prizes in the Junior School.

 Further information on the school website http://www.freemens.org/